-A. The Bureau of Reclamation (BOR), Farmington Construction Office, has submitted a right-of-way (ROW) application and temporary construction easement (TCE) to construct, operate and maintain the "22B-Cutter Lateral Water Supply Project" located on, over and across Navajo Nation Trust Lands in the Huerfano vicinity, San Juan County, New Mexico attached hereto and incorporated herein as Exhibit "A."

-B. The proposed permanent right-of-way is 584 feet in length and 60 feet wide consisting of approximately 0.80 acre, more or less, and temporary construction easement of 1.34 acres, more or less, of Navajo Nation Trust Lands located in Section 36, Township 28 North, Range 9 West, NMPM, San Juan County, New Mexico and the location is more particularly described on the survey map attached hereto and incorporated herein as Exhibit "B."
+- A. The United States Bureau of Reclamation (BOR), 1235 La Plata Highway, Farmington, New Mexico 87401 has submitted a right-of-way (ROW) application and temporary construction easement (TCE) to construct, operate and maintain the "Reach 21-Cutter Lateral Water Supply Projects" located on, over and across Navajo Nation Trust Lands in the Huerfano vicinity, San Juan County, New Mexico attached hereto and incorporated herein as Exhibit "A"; and - B. The proposed permanent right-of-way is 6,839 feet in the length and 60 feet wide consisting of approximately 11.89 acres, more or less, and temporary construction easement consists of 4.09 acres, more or less of Navajo Nation Trust Lands located in San Juan County, New Mexico and the location is more particularly described on the survey map attached hereto and incorporated herein as Exhibit "B"; and

-C. The Project Review Section with the Navajo Land Department has obtained the consents from the affected land users (i.e. grazing permittees) attached hereto and made a part hereof as Exhibit "C."
+C. The Project Review Section with the Navajo Land Department has obtained the consent of the affected land user, attached hereto as Exhibit "C"; and